GenerationSoftware/pt-v5-autotasks-monorepo/packages/prize-claimer/README.md

 ![title image for PoolTogether Prize Claimer Bot](https://github.com/generationsoftware/pt-v5-autotasks/raw/main/packages/prize-claimer/prize-claim-img.png "title image for PoolTogether Prize Claimer Bot")

-PoolTogether hyperstructure (v5) OpenZeppelin Defender autotask to claim prizes on behalf of depositors.
+PoolTogether hyperstructure (v5) to claim prizes on behalf of depositors.

 ## 📖 Tutorial

 ### [Creating a PoolTogether Prize Claiming bot](https://mirror.xyz/chuckbergeron-g9.eth/xPSEh1pfjV2IT1yswcsjN2gBBrVf548V8q9W23xxA8U)

-This package is both a CLI for setting the config parameters of the OpenZeppelin job and a build task for compiling the `handler()` prior to deploy on OZ Defender.
+This package is helpful for running the Prize Claimer bot locally.

 The bulk of determining if a claim is profitable is in the **[/packages/library/src/claimerProfitablePrizeTxs.ts#L58](../library)**.